Partnering with the evolving world of technology

 Further increase your clients ROI

 SaaS companies have broad client bases which clearly showcase the great results they are delivering.
-By Partnering with a successful SaaS company and integrating their activity into existing activity agencies can further increase the overall ROI the being delivered into the client.
+By partnering with a successful SaaS company and integrating their activity agencies can further increase the overall ROI being delivered to the client.

 When an agency builds their own software to sell to clients, they are solely responsible if there are bugs or downtime.
 Maintaining their own software is a massive, ongoing cost to any agency.
 By partnering with a tried and tested provider that has flushed out any of those issues, agencies can have peace of mind that all is and will be taken care of.
-The beauty of reselling and recommending proven, existing software is that they can focus on what they’re best at — like marketing strategy, consulting, or development — and leave the heavy lifting to the SaaS company who have a dedicated team of developers and testers working on it all day every day.
+The beauty of reselling and recommending proven, existing software is that they can focus on what they’re best at — marketing strategy, consultancy and development — and leave ecommerce personalisation to a dedicated team of developers and testers working on it all day every day.

 One of the perks of being a certified partner with a SaaS is that they list Partners in their marketplace or directory.
 Not only that but they will offer access to markets they may not yet have been exposed to.
 SaaS companies are good at marketing themselves and by partnering will enable co-marketing opportunities such as webinars, blogs, content creation, email marketing and social announcements.
 Every little bit of exposure for an agency helps both sides build reputation, trust and in turn qualified leads.